You Belong with Me: Music video

-Roman White directed the music video for "You Belong with Me", in which Swift portrays both the protagonist ("the nerd, who is pining away for this guy that she can't have") and the antagonist ("the popular girl, horrible, scary, intimidating and perfect").
+Roman White directed the music video for "You Belong with Me", in which Swift, with a double role, portrays both the protagonist ("the nerd, who is pining away for this guy that she can't have") and the antagonist ("the popular girl, horrible, scary, intimidating and perfect").
 The actor Lucas Till, whom Swift had met on the set of Hannah Montana: The Movie in April 2008, portrays the male lead.
 In a behind-the-scenes video that was aired on Great American Country, Swift elaborated on the narrative, in which the protagonist wishes she could be in the antagonist's position in a relationship with the boy.
 Filming took place for two days in Gallatin and Hendersonville, both in Tennessee; the prom and football-match scenes were filmed at Pope John Paul II High School, which supplied extras, including students, band members, cheerleaders, and football players.
 Swift used a body double in scenes that feature both the protagonist and the antagonist.
 The two dresses Swift used for the ending scene were procured from Jovani Fashion.

 Swift portrays both the protagonist and the antagonist (seen here, a brunette cheerleader), and Lucas Till portrays the love interest in the music video.